Top Rated Virginia Traffic Lawyer VA Attorney • 1500+ Reviews

 60+ Years of Combined Experience

-Virginia Traffic Lawyer Defending Traffic Cases in VARiley & Wells Attorneys-At-Law is a Virginia law firm specializing in defending traffic violation cases.
+Virginia Traffic Lawyer Defending Traffic Cases in VARiley & Wells Attorneys-At-Law are Virginia traffic ticket lawyers specializing in defending traffic violation cases.
 We have been favorably rated more than any other Virginia law firm that defends traffic violation case.
 Our traffic lawyers possess over 60 years of combined traffic law experience.
 Our law firm is dedicated to defending traffic violations.
-We have been recognized as a “Best Law Firm” by U.S. News & World Report.
+Our VA traffic lawyers have been recognized as a “Best Law Firm” by U.S. News & World Report.
 Our law firm is rated “AV Preeminent” by Martindale-Hubbell for the highest ethical standards and legal excellence.
 CAUTION: A Virginia traffic violation conviction may increase the automobile insurance premium by as much as 79% depending on the offense, according to Insurance.com

 Traffic Lawyer VA Client Reviews